The Book of Joe: Plot

 Lois tries to talk to Peter after being informed by Bonnie about what happened, but he has bigger problems when he needs to write another book.
 He goes to Quagmire and Cleveland to come up with a story for the sequel, which differs greatly from the first book.
 At the debut of The Hopeful Squirrel 2, Peter's blue presentation shocks the parents and their children.
-The parents and children leave and Peter is fired by Blake Walker while the book is dropped by the publishing company.
+The parents and children leave and Peter is fired by Blake while the book is dropped by the publishing company.
 Peter realizes that Joe is the true spirit of the book and goes to Joe's house to find him throwing away his writing materials and apologizes.
-Joe forgives Peter and admits he never would have published it in the beginning.
+Joe forgives Peter and admits he never would have published it in the beginning if it wasn’t for his encouragement.

-At the marathon, Stewie shows up in support but continues to express reservations about Brian's health.
-As soon as the race starts, Brian's leg snaps due to joint damage from his excessive working out and he is run over by the other runners, allowing Stewie to have the final word.
+Meanwhile, at a coffee shop, Brian obsesses over a runner named Chloe (voice by Mae Whitman) he sees and tries to impress her, scoring a date.
+When he arrives to pick her up, she decides they should go for a run and he achieves a "runner's high" more powerful than drugs and sleeps with her.
+Brian continues his workout and becomes more pretentious, annoying the family, and develops an in-shape yet rather gaunt figure which exposes his six nipples and frightens Stewie.
+Brian later dumps Chloe to train full-time for the Quahog Marathon.
+Stewie shows up there to support Brian but expresses reservations about his health.
+Unfortunately, as soon as the race starts, Brian's leg snaps due to joint damage from his excessive working out and he is immediately trampled by the other runners.
 At the Griffin residence, Brian's leg is in a cast as Stewie starts to talk about the itch that he will get on his ankle, but Stewie himself suddenly starts to have an itchy ankle.
-Peter finishes with some low-brow books he found while in Urban Outfitters.